Conductivity of a two-dimensional HgTe layer near the critical width: The role of developed edge states network and random mixture of $p$- and $n$-domains: Introduction

 \section{Introduction}

-Topological insulators (TI) attracted much attention in the last decade \cite{hasan,qi,thou,wen,kane1,kane2,fu1,moore,roy,bhz,fu2,konig,hsieh,xia,zhang} (more references see in reviews \cite{hasan,qi}).
-Like ordinary insulators (OI), TIs have the energy gap between occupied valence and empty conduction bands.
+Topological insulators (TIs) have attracted a great deal of attention in the past decade \cite{hasan,qi,thou,wen,kane1,kane2,fu1,moore,roy,bhz,fu2,konig,hsieh,xia,zhang} (more references can be found in \cite{hasan,qi}).
+Like ordinary insulators (OIs), TIs have an energy gap between occupied valence and empty conduction bands.
 However, unlike ordinary insulators, they have a negative energy gap sign.
 Due to topological reasons, this inevitably leads to conductive TI borders.
-The edge states energies cover the entire energy gap.
+The edge state energies cover the entire energy gap.

-The idea of TI has a similarity to the classification of electron states in the quantum Hall effect \cite{thou,wen} based on the topological order.
-The edge states in the quantum Hall effect are characterized by the topological phase that produces the gapless boundary modes insensitive to smooth changes in material parameters.
-In TIs, the role of magnetic field is transferred to the spin-orbit interaction.
+The idea of TIs is similar to the classification of electron states in the quantum Hall effect \cite{thou,wen} based on topological order.
+The edge states in the quantum Hall effect are characterized by the topological phase, which produces the gapless boundary modes that are insensitive to smooth changes in material parameters.
+In TIs, the role of the magnetic field is transferred to the spin-orbit interaction.

-The most known representative of TI is a 2D HgTe quantum layer \cite{kvon,bhz,vp,qi,shen}.
+The most widely known representative of a TI is a two-dimensional (2D) HgTe quantum layer \cite{kvon,bhz,vp,qi,shen}.
 In two dimensions, the backscattering processes in the edge states are strongly forbidden by the time reversibility.
-In such case, the electron transport should be one-dimensional spin-conserving and non-local.
-However, the experimental observations show that many aspects of this picture contradict this ideal picture \cite{kvon}.
-In particular, this concerns the absence of the 2D transport and the backscattering on the edge states.
+In such a case, the electron transport should be one-dimensional, spin-conserving and non-local.
+However, experimental observations show that many aspects of this picture contradict the ideal picture \cite{kvon}.
+In particular, this concerns the absence of 2D transport and the backscattering on the edge states.

-Often, the edge states in a 2D TI are considered based on the 6-band Bernevig-Hughes-Zhang \cite{bhz} model with zero boundary conditions on the external border.
-Less known is the minimal Dirac-like 2-band model by Volkov-Pankratov (VP) \cite{vp} first invented for the 3D case and used for the 2D case later \cite{ent-mah-mag,ent-brag1,ent-brag2,mag-ent,mah-mag-ent}.
+The edge states in a 2D TI are often considered based on the six-band Bernevig-Hughes-Zhang \cite{bhz} model with zero boundary conditions on the external border.
+Less known is the minimal Dirac-like two-band model by Volkov-Pankratov (VP) \cite{vp}, which was first invented for the 3D case and was later used for the 2D case \cite{ent-mah-mag,ent-brag1,ent-brag2,mag-ent,mah-mag-ent}.